Computational aspects of orbifold equivalence: Abstract

 \section{Abstract}

-{In this paper we study the computational feasibility of an algorithm to prove orbifold equivalence between potentials describing Landau-Ginzburg models.
+{In this paper we study the computational feasibility of an algorithm to prove orbifold equivalence between potentials describing Landau--Ginzburg models.
 Through a comparison with state--of--the--art results of Gr\"obner basis computations in cryptology, we infer that the algorithm produces systems of equations that are beyond the limits of current technical capabilities.
-As such the algorithm needs to be augmented by `inspired guesswork', and we provide two new examples of applying this approach.}
+As such the algorithm needs to be augmented by `inspired guesswork', and we provide examples of applying this approach.}